 The BBC has its own process set up for dealing with complaints about the radio and television programmes it broadcasts.
 You will usually need to complain within 12 weeks of the programme transmission or event.

-The BBC website has details about the full complaints procedure and the BBC Complaints Code of Practice.
+The BBC website has details about its full complaints procedure and complaints code of practice.

 Ofcom is the UK regulator for television, radio, telecommunications and wireless communications.